xieziyu/chatgpt-svg-creator-web/README.md

     <li><a href="#main-features">Main Features</a></li>
     <li><a href="#demo">Demo</a></li>
     <li><a href="#local-startup">Local Startup</a></li>
-    <li><a href="#see-also">See Also</a></li>
+    <li><a href="#browser-extension">Browser Extension</a></li>
   </ul>
 </details>

 ## Overview

-With the ChatGPT SVG Creator extension, you can design and modify SVGs using natural language, offering basic previewing, importing, and exporting capabilities.
+With the ChatGPT SVG Creator tool, you can design and modify SVGs using natural language, offering basic previewing, importing, and exporting capabilities.

 #### How to use